PLANS to link Swindon to Heathrow airport with a new high-speed line are being support by First Great Western.

-According to reports in September, the department for transport believes the West link would slash the journey time to Heathrow from Swindon by as much as 30 minutes - and, crucially, could be operational by 2021.
+According to reports in September, the department for transport believes the West link would slash the journey time to Heathrow from Swindon by as much as 30 minutes - and, crucially, could be

-However, under the existing proposals, the HS2 link to Heathrow would not be built until the 2030s, at the same time as the lines north of Birmingham to Manchester and Leeds, in the project’s second phase.
+However, under the existing proposals, the HS2 link to Heathrow would not be built until the 2030s, at the same time as the lines north of Birmingham to Manchester and Leeds, in the project’s

 First Great Western is supporting the plans and is calling on businesses and residents in Swindon to get behind the idea to make it happen.

 A spokesman said: “We are very supportive, but its tracks are not directly within our responsibility it is down to Network Rail.

 “The current line goes within 6km of the busiest airport in the country and currently people have to go into London and back out to get to Heathrow, it doesn’t make sense.